I love the spilling of ink from head to heart to page.

-I always wanted to be a writer, but it took me a long time to believe that I could actually become one.
 I started writing at the age of seven when my mother handed me a little spiral notebook and told me to keep a journal of our trip to California.
 I liked the fact that I could record something in my journal and then read it later.
 My favorite book as a child was Harriet the Spy by Louise Fitzhugh because Harriet was a terrific journal keeper.

 In graduate school, I studied fiction writing and poetry at Johns Hopkins University in Washington, DC.
 As an undergraduate, I studied special education and dance at Indiana University, Bloomington, Indiana.

-I’ve also written lots of articles, essays, and poems for magazines and newspapers, including Muse, Cicada, The Washington Post, Parenting and Mothering.
+I’ve written lots of articles, essays, and poems for magazines and newspapers, including Muse, Cicada, The Washington Post, Parenting and Mothering.

-Awards and honors
+Awards and Honors

-The Buckeye Children’s Book Award; Fellowship for Children’s Novel-in-Progress, The Heekin Foundation; Grant for Work-in-Progress, Society of Children’s Book Writers and Illustrators (SCBWI); SCBWI National Magazine Merit Award; AZLA Young Readers’ Award; Arts in Education Grant, Target; Grant in the Arts, The Washington Post; Visiting Artist Grants, Arts & Humanities Council of Montgomery County, Maryland; Keisler Prize for Poetry, Indiana University.
+I have been honored to receive many awards, including: MLA’s William G. Wilson Maryland Author Award; The Beehive Book Award, The Maud Hart Lovelace Award, The Buckeye Children’s Book Award; Fellowship for Children’s Novel-in-Progress, The Heekin Foundation; Grant for Work-in-Progress, Society of Children’s Book Writers and Illustrators (SCBWI); SCBWI National Magazine Merit Award; AZLA Young Readers’ Award; Arts in Education Grant, Target; Grant in the Arts, The Washington Post; Visiting Artist Grants, Arts & Humanities Council of Montgomery County, Maryland; Keisler Prize for Poetry, Indiana University.

 Volunteer Service and Memberships